In 1995, the Vietnam Bank for the Poor established by the Prime Minister upon Decision, operated for non-profit purposes and poverty reduction

 In addition, some foreign projects have been piloting the method that VBSP acts as a wholesaler of lending groups.

-- Over 30 million underprivileged households access inclusive finance
+- Thirty million people access inclusive finance over past 15 years

 LENDING INTEREST RATE